-The PCRC reviews the short-term incentives (STI) for executives and employees annually.
-If the PCRC determines that STI should be made available for executives and/or employees, the cash incentives (bonuses) are payable should the Group achieve pre-determined targets following finalisation and announcement of the full year audited results.
-Using value creation targets ensures variable awards are only available when value has been created for shareholders and when profit is consistent with the business plan.
+(STI) for executives and employees annually. rewards executives for high performance If the PCRC determines that STI should be employees, the cash incentives (bonuses) are payable should the Group achieve predetermined targets following finalisation and announcement of the full year audited results.
+Using value creation targets ensures variable awards are only available when value has been created for shareholders and are made in FY23, it is expected that the when profit is consistent with the business plan.

 The PCRC considers the appropriate targets and KPIs to link the STI plan and the level of payout if targets are met.
 This includes setting any maximum payout under the STI plan, and minimum levels of performance to trigger payment of STI.